 Image credits:

-The Space Window in the National Cathedral in Washington DC: Pgmark at en.wikipedia, CC BY 3.0, via Wikimedia Commons @ http://commons.wikimedia.org/wiki/File:Space_Window.jpg
+The Space Window was dedicated in Washington National Cathedral Sunday, July 21, 1974, in commemoration of the fifth anniversary of Apollo 11's lunar landing: Pgmark at en.wikipedia, CC BY 3.0 Unported, via Wikimedia Commons @ http://commons.wikimedia.org/wiki/File:Space_Window.jpg

 For further information: